isaacew/starter-academic/content/post/cdc2022/index.md

 Decision Notification :milestone, 2022-07-15, 0d
 Registration Site Opens :milestone, 2022-08-01, 0d
 Final Submission :milestone, 2022-09-21, 0d
-IEEE Conference on Decision and Control : 2022-12-06, 3d
+IEEE Conference on Decision and Control :active, 2022-12-06, 3d
 ```

 The 2022 [Conference on Decision and Control](https://cdc2022.ieeecss.org/) schedule is as follows: